200WordRPG/200wordrpg.github.io/licensing.md

 ### You can build upon cool ideas

-Say your entry doesn't generate much buzz.
-That is a huge bummer, but now you have the opportunity to build upon someone else's work!
-Go look at some of the incredible entries, reach out to the creator, and build something new from that idea!
-Just be sure t play it safe. **Contact the original creator to get their permission** before you use their work.
+Creators can reach out to one another and build something new, even if they didn't win.
+Always **contact the original creator to get their permission** before you use their work.
 It keeps things clean and opens up the possibility of collaberation.

 ### No Pressure